 This dulce in particular always reminds me of the northwestern region (La Linea), particularly the mountain towns of Dajabón province.
 It doesn’t mean that it can’t be found elsewhere, but this region is well-suited for the crop from which this dessert is made.

 Anacardium occidentale: Cashew Apple (the edible seed is called cashew nut, despite not technically being a nut) is the fruit of a tree native to Brazil.
 The name derives from the Portuguese caju and borrowed into Spanish as cajuil.
 It grows in the Dominican Republic and there’s a cottage industry that produces roasted cashew nuts and cashew apple jam, sold at roadside stands all over the country.

-And going back to the not-so-small matter of credit: This recipe was passed on to me by my dear friend Sonia T., one of the best cooks I’ve ever met, and an extraordinary human being.
+And going back to the not-so-small matter of credit: This recipe for dulce de cajuil was passed on to me by my dear friend Sonia T., one of the best cooks I’ve ever met, and an extraordinary human being.
 I just transcribed her recipe almost verbatim and it worked perfectly the first time.
-A good thing because these cajuiles came all the way from the other corner of the country (Loma de Cabrera) so I had almost no margin for error.
+A good thing because these cajuiles came all the way from Loma de Cabrera, in the other corner of the country (where I first tried dulce de cajuil as a child) so I had almost no margin for error.